How to write emails to clients that manage expectations & make them adore you

 If you get stuck on anything between our sessions, you can always email me and I’ll talk you through it.
 You’re not alone.

-Do you find it hard to write emails that manage your clients, set boundaries & keep your client projects on track?
+Do you find it hard to write emails that manage your clients, set boundaries and keep your client projects on track?

-I have a little secret that helps me keep my clients happy & keep my projects on track all at the same time.
+I have a little secret that helps me keep my clients happy and keep my projects on track all at the same time.

-I have all my standard responses to the typical things that happen written up & saved in my canned responses in Gmail.
-So whenever something happens, I don't have to faff about trying to figure out what to say.
-I just go to the template & edit it to suit the current situation - which takes soooo much stress out of the situation.
+I have all my standard responses to the typical things that happen written up and saved in my canned responses in Gmail.
+So whenever something happens, I don’t have to faff about trying to figure out what to say.
+I just go to the template and edit it to suit the current situation – which takes soooo much stress out of the situation.

-I have all of my email scripts available for you too if you want to implement the same approach & save yourself some hassle.
+I have all of my email scripts available for you too if you want to implement the same approach and save yourself some hassle.